 Raise_Exception raises a new occurrence of the identified exception.
 In this case, Exception_Message returns the Message parameter of Raise_Exception.
-For a raise_statement with an exception_name,

-Exception_Message returns implementation-defined information about the exception occurrence.
+For a raise_statement with an exception_name, Exception_Message returns implementation-defined information about the exception occurrence.
 Reraise_Occurrence reraises the specified exception occurrence.

 Raise_Exception raises a new occurrence of the identified exception.
 In this case, Exception_Message returns the Message parameter of Raise_Exception.
 For a raise_statement with an exception_name and a string_expression, Exception_Message returns that string.
 For a raise_statement with an exception_name but without a string_expression, Exception_Message returns implementation-defined information about the exception occurrence.
-Reraise_Occurrence reraises the specified exception occurrence.
+In all cases, Exception_Message returns a string with lower bound 1.
+Reraise Occurrence reraises the specified exception occurrence.